intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 2. Download and Install Docker following the instructions on: https://docs.docker.com/get-docker/
-3. Pull an Analytics Zoo docker image (optional)
-It is optional to pull an Analytics Zoo docker image in advance, as the command “docker run” in [“Launch Analytics Zoo Docker Container”](#Launch-Analytics-Zoo-Docker-Container) step will check the availability of the docker image and pull the image if it is absent.
-For example, to pull the latest docker image in advance, use:
+3. Pull an Analytics Zoo docker image (optional) *Note: It is optional to pull an Analytics Zoo docker image in advance, as the command “docker run” in [“Launch Analytics Zoo Docker Container”](#Launch-Analytics-Zoo-Docker-Container) step will check the availability of the docker image and pull the image if it is absent.
+To manually pull the latest docker image, use:
 ```
 sudo docker pull intelanalytics/analytics-zoo:latest
 ```